 How is the surgery performed?

 Modern brachioplasty practiced by Dr Drielsma involves a combination of radical liposuction with skin only excision and tightening.
-This approach preserves the underlying arteries, veins, nerves and lymphatic tissues and dramatically reduces wound healing problems that have classically been associated with this surgery.
+This approach preserves the underlying arteries, viens, nerves and lymphatic tissues and dramatically reduces wound healing problems that have classically been associated with this surgery.
 Brachioplasty is now a relatively smooth procedure with predictable healing and low complications.

 Brachioplasty takes some 3 hours to perform.
 It is done under general anaesthetic with a one night hospital stay.
 There are no stitches to be removed as all are dissolving.